This advanced track is for managing clinical scenarios involving biliary, urinary tract, venous, and ocular pathologies

 How to get certified

-IP candidate completes a CPoCUS-accredited introductory course relevant to the DIAG track
+IP candidate completes a CPoCUS-accredited DIAG introductory course

 IP candidate completes logged scan requirements supervised by a DIAG Track Instructor